 4. Learning when to say no or to speak up

 Empaths do like to feel that everyone is happy, but people pleasing is draining!
 It may feel uncomfortable to say no, for fear of letting other people down.
 Sensitive people most certainly do not like to rock the boat or cause a fuss.
-We also frequently struggle with feeling the negative reactions or discomfort from others, after saying no. If we’ve rocked the boat, as empaths, we feel waves of disharmony crashing down on us.
+We also frequently struggle with feeling negative reactions or discomfort from others, after saying no. If we’ve rocked the boat, as empaths, we feel waves of disharmony crashing down on us.
 However, by constantly holding back we also keep ourselves imprisoned in the cycle of always putting our own needs last.
 The only way out is through!

-Saying no is learning to respect ourselves, which in turns means that we can connect with people from a place of greater love and presence.
+Saying no is learning to respect ourselves, which in turn means that we can connect with people from a place of greater love and presence.
 Saying no is about learning to navigate life on our terms.
 This freedom of choice has the welcomed effect of giving our relationships a deeper quality which allows us to be freer within ourselves to truly give from the heart.
 The law of attraction means that we will attract people who embrace us for who we are, as others who don’t resonate fall away.
 We’ll form new authentic friendships based on mutual respect – and let’s face it, I know we all yearn for that.

 Don’t be afraid to let other people know that you need space.
 Likewise, if someone crosses a line with you, then let them know.
 If something is clearly not right for you, then say so.
 You don’t necessarily have to be sharp with others.
 Here are some tactful, non-threatening examples of expressing truth…